 This meets a great use case for when the devices are connected behind a firewall and occasionally need to connect to the internet, and the data needs to be flowing both ways.
 His question was, how can we implement this without using HTTP?
 How can we still get headers and apply a hypermedia approach using such a different protocol set?

 That’s all we’ll cover for today.
-Stay tuned for a post on my 5×5 presentation, Balancing Architecture at Scale, later this week.
+Here’s a post on my 5×5 presentation, Balancing Architecture at Scale.